-4 Weak Quantum Secret Sharing (WQSS)
+5 Weak Quantum Secret Sharing (WQSS)

-Weak Secret Sharing [22, 23] is a protocol with two phases.
-It provides similar functionality to a classical string commitment scheme, replacing computational assumptions with the cooperation of the honest majority.
+Weak Secret Sharing [Rab94, RB89] is a protocol with two phases.
 In the first phase, the dealer shares a (quantum) state (the secret), among all the players, such that the faulty players have no information about the state.
 In the second phase, the (quantum) data is sent to a reconstructor (sometimes called the receiver), who reconstructs the secret.
 We demand that if the dealer is honest the reconstructor can reconstruct the secret shared.
 If the dealer is faulty during the sharing phase some state must still be determined.
 However, if the dealer is faulty during the reconstruction phase the bad players can make sure that no state is reconstructed.
 In the case where no state is reconstructed the reconstructor will know that the dealer is faulty.
-At the end of the sharing phase, the players have a state encoded in the quantum error-tolerant secret sharing scheme of [13], but with an additional security guarantee in the case where the dealer is faulty.
+At the end of the sharing phase, the players have a state encoded in the quantum error-tolerant secret sharing scheme of [CGS05], but with an additional security guarantee in the case where the dealer is faulty.
 As before, we only want our protocol to succeed with high probability.